laravel/docs/routing.md

 <a name="the-default-route-files"></a>
 #### The Default Route Files

 All Laravel routes are defined in your route files, which are located in the `routes` directory.
-These files are automatically loaded by your application's `App\Providers\RouteServiceProvider`.
+These files are automatically loaded by Laravel depending on how you configure routing on the `bootstrap/app.php` file.
 The `routes/web.php` file defines routes that are for your web interface.
 These routes are assigned the `web` middleware group, which provides features like session state and CSRF protection.
-The routes in `routes/api.php` are stateless and are assigned the `api` middleware group.

 For most applications, you will begin by defining routes in your `routes/web.php` file.
 The routes defined in `routes/web.php` may be accessed by entering the defined route's URL in your browser.
 For example, you may access the following route by navigating to `http://example.com/user` in your browser: